Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

-This motivates a need for a new system of publishing certificates that's resistant to collusion and dramatically more efficient to operate, and a need for a new system of revoking certificates that can be reliably enforced.
+This motivates a need for a new system of publishing certificates that's resistant to collusion and dramatically more efficient to operate, and a need for a new system of revoking certificates that can be consistently enforced.

 # Conventions and Definitions